GreatSymphonia/pnp-server/pnp/README.md

 ## Prerequisites

-- Your devices need to be PnP capable.
+- Your devices needs to be PnP capable.
 This is true for most IOS-XE devices like ISR routers, Catalyst 9k Switches, ASR routers and so on.
 - a HTTP server to store the images and config files
 - a DHCP server to provide IP configuration and option 43 to the new devices (or DNS)